 The Speed Date is the only event I know of that gives writers the chance to meet high level producers one-on-one in a room.
 To me, that's what makes the Speed-Dates so valuable.
 And you do it with kindness, which I value in life. ~Vincent Amelio (How Alfo Learned to Love)

 Click here: WriterSpeedDateApp-85-75 for application.
-Please fill out and email to TRUStaff1@gmail.com (PLEASE - add your name to the document name, and put it first when you "save as") - we already have a lineup of 6 producers for starters, so check them out below, and apply!
+Please fill out and email to TRUStaff1@gmail.com (PLEASE - add your name to the document name, and put it first when you "save as") - we already have a lineup of 11 producers, so check them out below, and apply!

 We'll have eleven producers lined up, from both the commercial and not-for-profit worlds, all with an interest in new projects; we also may have eleven aspiring producers from our Producer Development program.
 So you'll be pitching to as many as 22 producers in total!
 Come with a willingness to learn, because the real value is the chance to practice your pitching.
 And you'll be getting invaluable coaching from experts, as well.
 And did we mention the wine and snacks afterwards?

 - Evan Bernardin, producer/general manager (We Are The Tigers, Afterglow, Counting Sheep; National tours Million Dollar Quartet, Charlie Brown Christmas);

 - Cate Cammarata, producer (My Life Is a Musical, The 365 Women's Festival), artistic associate of Rhymes Over Beats hip hop theater company;